 |(Red visual +Green visual + Blue visual) Lumens|

 Figure 2.
 Magnitude of the HK effect with Red, Green, and Blue monochromatic lights

-By observation, we know that many projectors with LED-based light sources have higher perceptible brightness than many lamp-based projectors, even though they may have the same measured ANSI lumen rating.
-To understand why, simply refer back to Figure 1 and understand that the coloured patches on the left only appear to be brighter because the human eye is more receptive to highly saturated coloured light, so an LED projector with colours that are more concentrated in wavelengths will be perceived as being brighter.
-Therefore, ViewSonic has committed to provide both ANSI and LED lumen ratings for our latest LED projectors.
+By observation, we know that many projectors with LED-based light sources have higher perceptible brightness than many lamp-based projectors, even though they may have the same measured ANSI Lumens rating.
+To understand why, simply refer back to Figure 1 and understand that the colored patches on the left only appear to be brighter because the human eye is more receptive to highly saturated colored light, so an LED projector with colors that are more concentrated in wavelengths will be perceived as being brighter.
+This is why ViewSonic has committed to providing both ANSI Lumens and Lumens ratings for our latest LED projectors.